sordina/compose_melbourne_2017_haskell_workshop/resources/markdown/ADTs.md

 With the added bonus of not having out-of-bounds casting ruin your day.

-If your problem space can be moddeled using various discrete values, then this form of ADT will allow you to create a program that mirrors your problem!
+If your problem space can be modeled using various discrete values, then this form of ADT will allow you to create a program that mirrors your problem!
 ```